WilliamChen-Bill/Minirel-Project/README.md

 ### 4. InsertFileScan Class
 The InsertFileScan class, derived from the HeapFile class, offers the capability to insert records into a file.

-# CS 564 Project Stage 6: Minirel Query and Update Operators
+## Project Stage 6 - Minirel Query and Update Operators

 ## Project Overview